si-yao/chat-room/readme.txt

 -----------------------
 4.11.
 Simple Chat
 -----------------------
-If the user type command that does not start with above key words, then the client will send the message to the most recent user.
+If the user types command that does not start with above key words, then the client will send the typed message to the most recent user.
 Before sending, the client will confirm with the user whether send or not.